Before You Hand In Your Notice: Things to Check

 Garden Leave: What It Is and How It Works

 Garden leave is when your employer requires you to stay away from the workplace during your notice period while still paying your full salary.
 It is often used for senior employees, those moving to competitors, or those with access to sensitive information.
+The name comes from the idea that you are at home tending your garden rather than working.

 Your Holiday Entitlement on Resignation